 Commonly Asked Questions

-You may be able to use hospice care in a skilled/assisted living facility when you are under contract with Regional Hospice and Palliative Care.
+You may be able to use hospice care in a skilled/assisted living facility when you are under contract with Regional Hospice.
 Caregivers can take a break and run errands while trained volunteers care for your loved one, providing companionship and sharing special skills such as integrative/complementary therapies and music.

 For end-of-life care, if your Monroe home is not the best option, what would make you and your loved ones feel most cared for and comfortable?
 The Center provides patients and their families options for the highest quality hospice care away from home, while supporting their personal needs and respecting their individuality in our Danbury Inpatient Hospice Center.